ajvcorreia/VBoxWin11/README.md

 .\DG_Readiness_Tool_v3.6.ps1 -Disable -AutoReboot
 ```
 After doing this you should be able to run your VirtalBox VMs with full hardware accelaration.

+> [!NOTE]
+> If after a reboot the green turle comes back, this means you have a UEFI lock to re-enable the Credential Guard, this page [https://learn.microsoft.com/en-us/windows/security/identity-protection/credential-guard/configure?tabs=intune] has instructions on how to disable this lock but I have not tried them so cannot say if it works.